The Lazarus Man

-but the key to my identity lies somewhere out there.

-I will search until I find the man I was...and hope to be again.

 Plot

 The setting for the series is Texas following the American Civil War.
 An amnesiac claws his way out of a shallow grave wearing a Confederate uniform and carrying a U.S. Army revolver.
 He is haunted by the memory of being attacked by a man wearing a derby.
 Calling himself Lazarus after the man resurrected by Jesus (John 11:41-44), he sets out to discover his true identity and the reason why he was buried alive.

 Near the end of the series, Lazarus is revealed to be James Cathcart, a captain in the US Army and a member of President Abraham Lincoln's personal bodyguard detail.
 The memory that plagues him is from the night of April 14, 1865, when Lincoln was shot at Ford's Theatre.
 Cathcart, realizing that the President was in danger, ran to stop the assassin, but was attacked by his superior, the treasonous Major Talley, who wanted to see Lincoln dead.